Mahmoud-Tawfik1/05-Algorithms-Problem-Solving-Level-2-Solutions/README.md

 # 🎯 What I Learned

-After completing this course, I became more comfortable with:
+By completing this course, I improved my ability to:

-- Solving algorithmic problems
+- Solve algorithmic problems
-- Breaking problems into smaller steps
+- Break complex problems into smaller steps
-- Writing cleaner and more organized code
+- Write cleaner and more organized code
-- Identifying common algorithm patterns
+- Recognize common algorithm patterns
-- Implementing logic without depending on built-in functions
+- Implement logic without relying on built-in functions
-- Improving debugging and logical thinking skills
+- Improve debugging and logical thinking skills

 ---

 # 👨‍🏫 Acknowledgment

-Thanks to **Dr. Mohammed Abu-Hadhoud** for creating the **Programming Advices** learning path and providing practical programming exercises throughout the course.
+Special thanks to **Dr. Mohammed Abu-Hadhoud** for creating the **Programming Advices** learning track and providing practical exercises that helped me improve my programming skills.